purdue-arc/sphero-swarm/README.md

 - Contributions to the project are welcome.
 Fork the repository, make your changes, and submit a pull request for review.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons CC0 1.0 Universal License.
 See the LICENSE file for more details.

-## Authors
-- [Your Name] - Autonomous Robotics Club, Purdue University

 ## Acknowledgments
 - Special thanks to Imagination Labs for their collaboration and support.
-- Acknowledgment of any third-party libraries or resources used in the project.
+- We extend our sincere gratitude to Professor Severin Schneebeli for his invaluable guidance and expertise in supramolecular chemistry and organic synthesis.
+His contributions have greatly enriched the project's interdisciplinary approach to molecular representation.